 Whether or not that is a result of consumption of the same diet, and similarity of lifestyle, or an increased chance of shared exposure to carcinogenic substances is unclear.

-What we can say for sure is that if your father or brother had or has prostate cancer than you have twice the risk of the average man of developing prostate cancer in your lifetime.
+What we can say for sure is that if your father or brother had or has prostate cancer, then you have twice the risk of the average man of developing prostate cancer in your lifetime.

 The age of your relatives also seems to be a factor.
 Your doctor or oncologist will take a full family history from you.

 The age of your relatives when the tumor was first detected is relevant.
-The younger they were when the cancer was detected the greater your likelihood of developing prostate cancer at some point in your life.
+The younger they were when the cancer was detected, the higher your likelihood of developing prostate cancer at some point in your life.

-Despite there being a clear genetic and familial risk factor, it is worth noting that, most prostate cancers occur in men without a family history of it.
+Despite there being an apparent genetic and familial risk factor, it is worth noting that most prostate cancers occur in men without a family history of it.

 Benign Prostatic Hyperplasia (BPH)

-There is certainly a strong link between BPH and prostate cancer, and there is a not insubstantial body of evidence that suggests that BPH may in fact be a precursor to prostate cancer.
+There is certainly a strong link between BPH and prostate cancer.